 Drug company attorneys seek to disqualify federal judge

-CLEVELAND (AP) — Attorneys representing eight drug distributors, pharmacies and retailers facing trial next month for their roles in the national opioid crisis filed a motion late Friday seeking to disqualify the federal judge overseeing their cases saying he has shown clear bias in his effort to obtain a multi-billion-dollar global settlement.
+CLEVELAND (AP) — Attorneys for eight drug distributors, pharmacies and retailers facing trial next month for their roles in the opioid crisis want to disqualify the federal judge overseeing their cases, saying he has shown bias in his effort to obtain a multibillion-dollar global settlement.

-According to the motion filed in U.S. District Court in Cleveland, where Judge Dan Polster presides over most of the 2,000 lawsuits filed by state, local and tribal governments, the Judicial Code requires judges to recuse themselves whenever there is an appearance of prejudice or bias.
+According to the motion filed late Friday in U.S. District Court in Cleveland, where Judge Dan Polster presides over most of the 2,000 lawsuits filed by state, local and tribal governments, the judicial code requires judges to recuse themselves when there is an appearance of prejudice or bias.

 The attorneys wrote that Polster has made comments during hearings, media interviews and public forums about the importance of getting help to governments struggling to contain a crisis that has killed 400,000 people nationally since 2000.

-Note: This story has been updated to correct the name of one of the drugstore chains to Walgreens, instead of Walgreen.